Stilo Helmet Communications – Why Setup Matters

 Common Microphone Mistakes

-• GT variant has integrated sideports — the only helmet on the market with this feature, enabling seamless integration without external cables
+- GT variant has integrated sideports — the only helmet on the market with this feature, enabling seamless integration without external cables for closed-cockpit GT and touring car racing

 For communications quality, the ST6 GT is the best Stilo helmet for closed-cockpit racing.